Rock Physics for Quantitative Seismic Reservoir Characterization

 No specific prerequisites needed.

-About the instructorTapan Mukerji is an Associate Professor (Research) and co-director of the Stanford Center for Earth Resources Forecasting at Stanford University, where he got his Ph.D.
+About the instructorTapan Mukerji is a Professor (Research) at Stanford University where he got his Ph.D.
 (1995) in Geophysics.
+Tapan co-directs the Stanford Center for Earth Resources Forecasting (SCERF), Stanford Rock Physics and Borehole Geophysics (SRB) and the Basin and Petroleum System Modeling (BPSM) projects at Stanford University.
 His research interests include rock physics, spatial statistics, wave propagation, and stochastic methods for quantitative reservoir characterization and time-lapse reservoir monitoring.
 Tapan combines experience in conducting leading edge research, teaching, and directing graduate student research.
 He was awarded the Karcher Award in 2000 by the Society of Exploration Geophysicists, and received the ENI award in 2014.
 He is an associate editor for Geophysics, journal of the Society of Exploration Geophysicists, and Computers and Geosciences.
 In addition to numerous journal publications, Tapan has co-authored The Rock Physics Handbook, Quantitative Seismic Interpretation, and The Value of Information in the Earth Sciences, all published by Cambridge University Press.
-He has been an invited keynote speaker and lecturer for numerous short courses on rock physics and geostatistics, in North and South America, Europe, Australia and Asia.
+He has been an invited keynote speaker and instructor for numerous short courses on rock physics and geostatistics, in North and South America, Europe, Africa, Australia and Asia.

 Participants are recommended to preferably read: